MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 This exercise will take approximately **60** minutes\*.

 > \* **Note**: This timing is an estimate based on the average experience.
 Fine-tuning is dependent on cloud infrastructure resources, which can take a variable amount of time to provision depending on data center capacity and concurrent demand.
 Some activities in this exercise may take a <u>long</u> time to complete, and require patience.
 If things are taking a while, consider reviewing the [Azure AI Foundry fine-tuning documentation](https://learn.microsoft.com/azure/ai-studio/concepts/fine-tuning-overview) or taking a break.
+Some of the technologies used in this exercise are in preview or in active development.
+You may experience some unexpected behavior, warnings, or errors.

 ## Create an AI hub and project in the Azure AI Foundry portal